rbms-bsc/DCRMR/_pages/Ppdm/Date-of-distribution.md

 <a name="4.215.6.1">4.215.6.1</a> Supply in square brackets a conjectural date of distribution based on any information available.
 Indicate the basis for the conjecture in a note (see [4.216.8.7](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.8.7)).

-<a name="4.215.6.2">4.215.6.2</a>  If the preferred source of information bears a prominent date that does not clearly represent the date of distribution, either transcribe it as part of the title or the statement of responsibility elements or give it in a note.
-See [note on manifestation](/DCRMR/other-notes/Note-on-manifestation/).
+<a name="4.215.6.2">4.215.6.2</a>  If the preferred source of information bears a prominent date that does not clearly represent the date of distribution, either transcribe it as part of the title or the statement of responsibility elements or give it in a note (see [note on manifestation](/DCRMR/other-notes/Note-on-manifestation/) [7.20.X.X](/DCRMR/other-notes/Note-on-manifestation/)).

 ## 4.215.7 Patterns for supplying a conjectural date